-For the healthy family, school lunches and after-school snacks can often be a challenge.
+For the healthy family, healthy school lunches and after-school snacks can often be a challenge.
 Avoid the parent trap of unhealthy options with these nutritious tips, ideas and recipes.
 You’ll have healthier and happier kids!

 With the ever-increasing temptations of processed foods that many kids tend to gravitate toward for school lunches and after-school snacks, parents need some tips and tricks to keep their children interested and excited about eating nutritious food.

-Let’s start with healthy lunches—ones that are tasty, fun, quick and easy to prepare.
+Let’s start with healthy school lunches—ones that are tasty, fun, quick and easy to prepare.
 The key is to start with these building blocks: include at least one protein, one vegetable and one fruit in each lunch.

 Get your children involved with making their own lunches, since they are more likely to eat foods that they helped pick out and create.
 Offer variety throughout the week, and simply mix and match within the three categories.